Assistant to Church Services Support Team

 Emily is passionate about youth ministry and cherishes the opportunity to serve and minister to the students at her church.

-Tom serves as the Baptist Convention of Maryland/Delaware as chief operating officer, chief financial officer and team strategist for convention operations.
-He directs, supervises, and coordinates the finance, accounting, and budgeting operations of the BCM/D. He also serves the staff as Human Resource Director and manages corporate insurance coverage.
-Tom leads the Baptist Foundation of Maryland/Delaware as Director, also serving as treasurer, managing its church loan program.
+Tom serves as the Baptist Convention of Maryland/Delaware’s associate executive director, through whom all staff is accountable to the executive director.
+A licensed CPA in the state of Maryland, Tom directs, supervises, and coordinates the finance, accounting, and budgeting operations of the BCM/D. He also serves the staff as human resource director and manages corporate insurance coverage.
+Tom leads the Baptist Foundation of Maryland/Delaware as director, also serving as treasurer, managing its church loan program.

 He has a passion for the church and routinely provides various types of training to local churches about ministers’ taxes, budgeting, establishing effective internal financial controls, and financial stewardship.